CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ```
 ase.io.write('pw-si.in', bulk_si, format='espresso-in',input_data=input_qe, pseudopotentials=pseudopotentials, kpts=kpoints, koffset=offset)
 ```
 This code will generate the QE input file named `pw-si.in` based on the ASE Atoms object `bulk_si`, using the specified input parameters, pseudopotentials, k-points, and offset values.
 You can find the compiled Python script named `bulk_si.py` in the tutorial folder.
+You can run the script by typing `python bulk_si.py`.

 ### Running QE jobs